-In Detailed Models, when there are no U-values or R-Values set for the Ground Floor, Roof, Wall or Glazing in Detailed Models, a warning symbol displays to remind you to set these properties in Revit.
+In Detailed Models, when there are no U-values or R-values set for the Ground Floor, Roof, Wall or Glazing in Detailed Models, a warning symbol displays to remind you to set these properties in Revit.
 This may happen if the element is Generic and the structure/performance has not yet been decided.

 Note: Since the Average Thermal Value of all elements in this category are shown, improving the thermal property of one Roof/Floor/Wall type in the model may not result in a value displaying if there are other types of that element in the model which also need to be modified.
-If there are several types of roofs and floors with different thermal properties in the project, all will need to have thermal properties assigned to get the Average Weighted value in Target.
+If there are several types of roofs and floors with different thermal properties in the project, all will need to have thermal properties assigned to get the Average Weighted value in Performance Manager.

 Note: In Detailed Models, there may be several different types of floors and roof families.
 The Roof Performance panel or Floor Performance panel will display a warning symbol if one of these types is still to be assigned properties.